cse110-fa22-group25/cse110-fa22-group25/specs/users/landlord_larry.md

 ## Needs
  - Larry needs an app that will allow him to quickly look up the warranty information for large quantities of appliances, and be able to view and manage the RMA histories of each product.
+ - Specifically, he would prefer to be able to search up appliances based on which apartment the appliance is part of, and see an appliance's RMA history.